ezzylan/fana-portfolio/README.md

 3. **Install Dependencies**

-    Use **npm** to install the project's dependencies.
+    Use **pnpm** to install the project's dependencies.
 Run the following command:

     ```bash
-    npm install
+    pnpm install
     ```

     This command will download and install all the required packages specified in the `package.json` file.